digitalinteraction/catalyst-api/README.md

 ## What is this

-This repo provides a http API to fetch projects and generate browsing methods.
+This repo provides a http API to fetch projects from a redis cache which have been put there by [unplatform/catalyst-trello-scraper](https://github.com/unplatform/catalyst-trello-scraper).
-Projects are retrieved from a redis instances and are sent to the client as JSON.
+Cards are retrieved from a redis instances and are sent to the client as JSON.
 Lightweight analytics are written to a mongo database.

 The endpoints follow a meta-data envelope, where `data` is the endpoint payload: